aspose-barcode/Aspose.BarCode-Products/barcode/cpp/_index.md

      Add Barcode Processing Features to C++ Applications
     </h2>
     <p>
-     Aspose.BarCode for C++ allows the developers to easily add generation &amp; recognition features to their own C++ applications.
-The barcode generation process only requires the text to encode and the type as well as the resultant image type to store the barcode label.
+     Aspose.BarCode for C++ allows developers to easily add barcode generation and recognition features to their C++ applications.
+To generate a barcode, it is only required to input the text to encode and define the desired symbology along with the resulting image format to save the generated barcode label.
 It is really that simple!
     </p>
     <div class="codeblock" id="code">
      <h3>
-      Generate barcode of type GS1-128 AI 8102 coupon - C++
+      Generate a barcode of type GS1-128 AI 8102 coupon - C++
      </h3>
-     <pre><code class="cpp">// Create barcode generator
+     <pre><code class="cpp">// Create an instance of the BarcodeGenerator class

 System::SharedPtr&lt;BarcodeGenerator&gt; barcodeGenerator = System::MakeObject&lt;BarcodeGenerator&gt;(EncodeTypes::UpcaGs1Code128Coupon, u"codeText");

 barcodeGenerator-&gt;get_Parameters()-&gt;set_Resolution(300);

-// Generate barcode and save as image
+// Generate a barcode and save it as a JPEG image

 barcodeGenerator-&gt;Save(u"outputImage.jpg");</code></pre>
     </div>
     <p>
-     The barcode detection process is highly optimized for performance and provides the ability to recognize all supported 1D &amp; 2D types from images, regardless of their orientation or position on the image.
+     The barcode reading process is highly optimized in terms of performance and provides the ability to recognize all supported 1D &amp; 2D types from images, regardless of their orientation or position on the image.
 Furthermore, the library can also be used to detect multiple barcodes from one image.
     </p>
     <div class="codeblock" id="code">
      <h3>
       Read barcodes from an image - C++
      </h3>
-     <pre><code class="cpp">// load the image from disc while specifying expected code type
+     <pre><code class="cpp">// load an image from the file system and specify the target barcode type

 System::SharedPtr&lt;BarCodeReader&gt; reader = System::MakeObject&lt;BarCodeReader&gt;(dir + u"template.jpg", DecodeType::EAN13);

-// read all codes
+// read all barcodes

 while (reader-&gt;Read())